-A huge thank you goes out to all of the children and others who worked on this version of the Recommendation, notably the Council of Europe Directorate General of Human Rights and Rule of Law for spearheading the original Recommendation, and the Council of Europe Children's Rights Division (DG Democracy).
+A huge thank you goes out to all of the children and organisations who worked on this version of the Recommendation, translating, checking and illustrating.
+Thanks are also due to the Council of Europe Directorate General of Human Rights and Rule of Law for spearheading the original Recommendation, and the Council of Europe Children's Rights Division (DG Democracy).